Recent Theoretical Advances in Non-Convex Optimization: Higher-Order Methods

 where $\dk{g^k}, \dk{B^k}$ and $\dk{T^k}$ approximate the derivatives $\nabla f(x^k), \nabla^2 f(x^k)$ and $\nabla^3 f(x^k)$ through sampling as follows.
 Three sample sets $S^g, S^b$ and $S^t$ are drawn and the derivatives are then estimated as

-Note the implementation of the algorithm we analyze does not require the computation of the Hessian or the third-order tensor -- both of which would require significant computational resources -- but instead directly compute Tensor-vector products with a complexity of order $O(n)$.
+\dk{It is worth mentioning that the implementation of the algorithm does not require the computation of the Hessian or the third-order tensor, both of which would demand significant computational resources, but rather directly computes Tensor-vector products with a complexity of order $O(n)$.}

-We will make use of the following condition in order to reach an $\varepsilon$-critical point: